deepkit/deepkit-website2/src/pages/documentation/framework/events.md

 ## Installation

 Since Deepkit's event system is based on runtime types, it's essential to have @deepkit/type installed correctly.
-For further details, refer to xref:runtime-types.adoc#runtime-types-installation[Runtime Type Installation].
+For further details, refer to [Runtime Type Installation](runtime-types.md#runtime-types-installation).

 Once this is successfully accomplished, you can install @deepkit/event or the entire Deepkit Framework, which already includes the library under the hood.